 Diller played collegiately for the University of Illinois where she was an All-Big 10 First Team selection in 2008 and Third Team selection in 2005 and 2007.

 Assistant Coach Jennifer McFalls

-The 2017 season marks Jennifer McFalls’ seventh year as an assistant on head coach Connie Clark’s staff.
+The 2018 season marks Jennifer McFalls’ eighth year as an assistant on head coach Connie Clark’s staff.
 A former USA Softball standout and Olympic gold medalist, McFalls serves as the Longhorns’ defensive coach.

 During the 2015 campaign, the Longhorns had a pair of players, junior centerfielder Lindsey Stephens and freshman pitcher Erica Wright earn All-Big 12 Defensive Team accolades on the way to 38 wins, a second-place league finish and the program’s 11th consecutive NCAA Regional appearance.

 Under McFalls’ tutelage in 2014, three players were selected to the first All-Big 12 Defensive team.
 Over the course of the season, Longhorn defense turned 21 double plays, marking the second-most in school history.

 Recently, McFalls was the head coach during the 2015 season with the Dallas Charge of the National Pro Fastpitch League.